MauritsBleeker/Mini-MLP-Mixer/README.md

-A minimal PyTorch re-implementation of [MLP-Mixer](https://arxiv.org/abs/2105.01601)
+A minimal PyTorch re-implementation of [MLP-Mixer](https://arxiv.org/abs/2105.01601), to use for your own project or for educational use.
+Not, I have not tested it on 'real' data!

 ### References